Four years ago, I realized that I’d been duped.

 Carbs can get you into fat burning mode.

-But in my opinion, because I’m very, very much on the high-fat, metabolically efficient, ketosis bandwagon now, I still modify Thorne’s recommended method of using CarbFuel.
+And if you are wanting to be on a purely high-fat, metabolically efficient, ketosis bandwagon now, you can still modify Gaspari's recommended method of using Glycofuse.

 For any hard endurance efforts that take me longer than ninety minutes, I simply shake all this into a water bottle or flask for an hour’s worth of clean, slow-burning energy that gives: